Submarine signals: Commercial production

 The Submarine Signal Company, was established in Boston, Massachusetts, to turn the research into a navigational aid.
-The company developed, patented and began manufacturing electromechanical bell signals and shipboard receivers based on previous research introducing the world's first electronic, underwater acoustic navigation aid in 1901.
+The company developed, patented and began manufacturing electromechanical bell signals and shipboard receivers based on previous research, introducing the world's first electronic underwater acoustic navigation aid in 1901.

 The signal system was of particular importance for safe navigation in fog.
 Fog signals, horns and whistles, conducted by air were unreliable and erratic.
 Sonic signals through water were more reliable and had more range.
 Offshore hazards could be marked by a tripod mounted bell connected to a shore station by cable.
 A similar system of underwater bells mounted on ships enabled signaling between ships to avoid collisions in fog.
 The Cunard liner Lucania was equipped with the first ship-to-ship submarine signal device.

-The United States Lighthouse Board had some interest but they did not take immediate action.
+The United States Lighthouse Board had some interest, but they did not take immediate action.
 The British Admiralty and Trinity House and, in Germany, the North German Lloyd Steamship Company took more immediate notice of the potential and became pioneers in implementation both at signal stations and as shipboard receivers.
 The German company Norddeutsche Maschinen und Armaturenfabrik (1902), becoming Atlas Werke in 1911, manufactured the system under license from the Submarine Signal Company.
-Major lines were equipping it ships with the apparatus so that in 1905, after experience with Lucania and Norddeutscher Lloyd liners Kaiser Wilhelm II, Kronprinz Wilhelm and Kaiser Wilhelm der Grosse were successfully using the system, Cunard announced its entire fleet would have the apparatus.
+Major lines were equipping it ships with the apparatus so that in 1905, Cunard announced its entire fleet would have the apparatus after its experience with Lucania and Norddeutscher Lloyd liners Kaiser Wilhelm II, Kronprinz Wilhelm and Kaiser Wilhelm der Grosse were successfully using the system.
 An example of significant commercial advantage, being able to operate when other ships were fog bound, was a case in which the liner Kaiser Wilhelm II was able to enter harbor twenty-two hours before the fog at the Weser river mouth cleared and other vessels could enter port.
 By using the submarine signals of the entrance lightvessel the ship was able to enter the fog clear harbor to discharge passengers and cargo.

 The Admiralty conducted tests in October 1906 using a bell such as was used by U.S. lightvessels.
-The tests were successful with the Admiralty recommending their use as a coastal navigation aid with notes on the possible ship-to-ship use to warn and establish direction of another ship in fog.
-There was also notation of use between submarines and "parent ships" with some of the submarine results withheld from publication as purely military in application.
+The tests were successful, with the Admiralty recommending their use as a coastal navigation aid with notes on the possible ship-to-ship use to warn and establish direction of another ship in fog.
+There was also notation of use between submarines and "parent ships", with some of the submarine results withheld from publication as purely military in application.
 Experience of U.S. Navy battleships in fog off Nantucket Shoals proved the fleet could, under reduced speed, safely navigate and maintain formation by using the signals.